daniice/odin-landing/README.md

 # odin-landing
 Very proud of this Snowy Cupcakaria Vortex.
-Gained a lot of confidence in resizing and resizing images and doing font things and importing font things.
+Gained a lot of confidence in resizing things and resizing images and doing font things and importing font things.
 Not much purpose to it other than that.
 Click the links!